jejellyroll-fr/fpdb-3/README.md

 >translation-language
 - not working translation -> from icu import Locale(TO DO: find better solution- OK - need to finish traduction)
 >pokerstove
-- add odds calc (fast solution-> use Pokerprotools online WIP) -> add last version poker-eval and pypoker
+- add odds calc (fast solution-> use Pokerprotools online WIP) -> add last version poker-eval and pypoker (deprecated)
 - update poker-eval lib (https://github.com/jejellyroll-fr/poker-eval)->added 5 cards PLO, 5 card PLO8 and 6 card PLO -> OK -> think to add kuhn and short deck nl
-- update pypoker-eval (https://github.com/jejellyroll-fr/pypoker-eval)->Python 3 ->OK (TO DO: add 6 and 5 cards plo)
+- update pypoker-eval (https://github.com/jejellyroll-fr/pypoker-eval)->Python 3 ->OK (TO DO: add 6 and 5 cards plo) -( will not maintain this wrapper)
+- add POKENUM web api to do it
 >replayer
 - rethink the distribution of players around the table (TO DO: WIP)
 - add pot odds and equity(TO DO)